Apple Snail

 The Pila snails in the photo are native to Southeast Asia and are a preferred eating snail.
 Unfortunately uneducated morons with get rich schemes have illegally imported Pomacea canaliculata from South America to Taiwan, Southeast Asia, the Philippines and Hawaii.
 These snails have never been a commercial success because snail eaters don't like them much and they are devastating rice and taro crops wherever introduced, causing severe economic damage and driving out the local snails.

 The edible part is the foot meat.
-I have found the forked end of my crab picks (the end useless for crab) works well for removing this meat.
+I have found the forked ends of my crab picks (the end useless for crab) work well for removing this meat.
 Other stuff farther up the shell may or may not pull out with the foot meat but it is pulpy and not particularly tasty, particularly the light beige egg yolk mass of females.

-Apple Snails Apple snail shells are quite attractive if properly cleaned and prepared.
+Cleaned Apple Snail Shells Apple snail shells are quite attractive if properly cleaned and prepared.

 1. Cook your snails and remove the meat for whatever use you have in mind.